tommella90/tommella90/README.md

   </div>
 </p>

-## I'm just another ND person trying to survive in Capitalism

 I have many interestes and I like changing field to learn new things.
 I'm not a super-duper expert in any specific field, but I'm well versed in many different fields.
 Those are a few things I did as a job or I got super passionate about:

 ### 1. Researcher in Econometrics 📚